kshurik/rekkobook/docs/chapter1/ranker.md

 The idea is to minimize the number of swaps in final ordered list.
 Some of the most popular methods are [RankNet, LambdaRank and LambdaMART](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/MSR-TR-2010-82.pdf);

+In this approach, there are three main methods to train the model - `RankNet`, `LambdaRank` & `LambdaMART`:

 **RankNet**

 This cost function tries to minimize the number of swaps in the final ordered list.
 Originally,